 In Oman, in the UNESCO World Heritage Land of Frankincense, she directs archaeological excavations at the site of Al Baleed, a large walled seaport famous for the export of frankincense, Arabian horses and other desert products.
 It was occupied for over a thousand years from the late ancient through medieval times and served as a major trading center in the Indian Ocean world.
 Dr. Lewis has also participated in archaeological fieldwork in Central America and the southern United States.
 She is the co-founder of the Arkansas ArchaeOlympics and is an active member of the Board of Directors for the American Institute for Yemeni Studies.

-Over the past seven years, Dr. Lewis also served as Chair of the Department of Sociology and Anthropology at UALR and will take over the duties of Department Chair at Appalachian from Dr. Timothy J. Smith, who has successfully completed a standard five-year term.
+Over the past eight years, Dr. Lewis served as Chair of the Department of Sociology and Anthropology at UALR and will take over the duties of Department Chair at Appalachian from Dr. Timothy J. Smith, who has successfully completed a standard five-year term.